essif-lab/framework/docs/terms/mental-model.md

 conceptref: essifLab:pattern
 stage: draft
 hoverText: "Mental Model: a casual and formal description (Pattern) of a set of Concepts, relations between them, and constraints, that provide a specific 'viewpoint', or 'way of thinking' about a certain topic."
-glossaryText: "a casual and formal description (Pattern) of a set of %Concepts%, relations between them, and constraints, that provide a specific 'viewpoint', or 'way of thinking' about a certain topic."
+glossaryText: "a casual and formal description (Pattern) of a set of %%concepts|concept%%, relations between them, and constraints, that provide a specific 'viewpoint', or 'way of thinking' about a certain topic."
 ---

 :::info Editor's note